jv1564/layer0-docs/guides/purging.md

 ## Deployments

-By default, all response are purged from the cache when you deploy a new version of your site.
+By default, all responses are purged from the cache when you deploy a new version of your site.
 You can override this behavior using the _Preserve cache between deployments_ setting in your environment configuration:

 ![preserve_cache](/images/purging/preserve.png)